Trespass (album): Background and recording

-In June 1970, they retreated to Trident Studios in London to record a new album.
+In March 1970, they secured a six-week residency at Ronnie Scott's jazz club in Soho, London, during which they were spotted by Charisma Records producer John Anthony.
+He persuaded label boss Tony Stratton Smith to sign them.
+In July 1970, they retreated to Trident Studios in London to record a new album.
 Anthony joined them as their producer and engineer, and the songs were recorded on 16-track tape.
-Phillips remembered that recording was only "slightly more sophisticated" than on From Genesis to Revelation, and thought Anthony disliked having someone "drop in" individual parts.
-He remembered a session in which Rutherford had to listen to several minutes of the track before putting down a guitar part; by which time he had become too nervous and played it incorrectly.
-The group had enough material to record two albums, but felt some songs were not strong enough.
-They selected the strongest material for Trespass.
+Phillips remembered that recording was "slightly more sophisticated" than on From Genesis to Revelation, with the 16-track capability allowing them to multitrack solos, "which would have been unheard of on the previous album".
+Rutherford and Phillips thought Anthony disliked having someone "drop in" individual parts, remembering by way of example that while recording "Stagnation", Rutherford had to listen to several minutes of the track before putting down a guitar part, by which time he had become too nervous and played it incorrectly.
+The group had written an abundance of material, but with very little studio time in the budget there was no real opportunity to consider which songs should go on the album, and they had to simply record the songs which they had played the most in rehearsals and concerts.
 They worked well with Anthony, and later recalled that his contributions were important and helped shape the album.